danielsaidi/SwiftUIKit/README.md

 ## Getting Started

-SwiftUIKit started as a small project, but has grown big over the years.
-Due to its complexity, I have decided to remove the demo.
+SwiftUIKit started small, but has grown big over the years.
+Due to its complexity, I decided to remove the demo.
 Instead, have a look at the various namespaces and use the live previews to explore the SDK.

-I will extract parts of this SDK into separate libraries, to be able to provide better documentation & help.
+I will extract parts of this project into separate libraries, to provide better documentation & help.
 Have a look at [my open-source listing page][OpenSource] for some of these.